Germaine Dieterlen: Research

 Dieterlen began her ethnographic research in Bandiagara, Mali, in 1941.
 Perhaps most controversially, Dieterlen was criticized by her peers for her publications with Griaule on Dogon astronomy, which professed an ancient knowledge of the existence of a dwarf white star, Sirius B also called the Dog Star, invisible to the naked eye.
 This ancient indigenous knowledge (the Nommo) and the supposition that extraterrestrials might have been in contact with the Dogon was popularized by Robert K. G. Temple in his book The Sirius Mystery (1976) and Tom Robbins Half Asleep in Frog Pajamas (1995).

 Skeptic and space journalist James Oberg in his investigation of the Dogon mystery in 1982 could neither support nor disprove Griaules questionable stories about Dogon astronomy.
 Dutch anthropologist W.E.A. van Beek, who spent seven years with the Dogon, could not reproduce Griaule's and Dieterlen's findings in the field.
 He seriously critiqued the research methods of Griaule and Dieterlen and explained their results (Dogon Restudied 1991).

-Daughter and colleague of Marcel Griaule Geneviève Calame-Griaule defended her father, dismissing van Beek's criticism.
+Daughter and colleague of Marcel Griaule Geneviève Calame-Griaule on the French language Wikipedia, defended her father, dismissing van Beek's criticism.